cncf-tags/container-device-interface/SPEC.md

         {
             "name": "<name>",

+            // This field contains a list of alternative names for the device.
+            // These names must be unique for a given kind.
+            "aliases": [ (optional)

+            ],

             // This field contains a set of key-value pairs that may be used to provide
             // additional information to a consumer on the specific device.
             "annotations": { (optional)